 The neutrino MH is then among the most important issues in the future neutrino oscillation program, and its also crucial for the interpretation of the results of the experiments on CP-violation in neutrino oscillations and the neutrino-less double-beta experiments looking at Majorana neutrinos.
-The Jiangmen Underground Neutrino Observatory (JUNO) is an experiment designed to determine the neutrino mass hierarchy at the 3-4 σ significance level as a primary physics goal, by detecting reactor anti-neutrinos from two power plants at 53 km distance.
+The Jiangmen Underground Neutrino Observatory (JUNO) is an experiment designed to determine the neutrino mass hierarchy at the 3-4 $\sigma$ significance level as a primary physics goal, by detecting reactor anti-neutrinos from two power plants at 53 km distance.
 The measurement of the anti-neutrino spectrum will also lead to the precise determination of three out of the six oscillation parameters to an accuracy of better than 1 %.

 Mass hierarchy can be determined in JUNO exploiting an interference effect between the 3-flavour oscillations in the disappearance of electron anti-neutrino emitted from nuclear power reactors at the medium baseline.
 The interference manifests itself in a rapid oscillation pattern superimposed on the solar oscillation.
 The oscillation amplitude and the frequency of the pattern depend on the mass hierarchy.
 The determination of the neutrino mass spectrum hierarchy, however, will require an unprecedented level of detector performance and collected statistics, as well as the control of several systematics at (sub)percent level.
+The JUNO experiment will also be able to observe neutrinos from terrestrial and extraterrestrial sources, i.e. supernova neutrinos, diffuse supernova background, atmospheric neutrinos and neutrinos from the annihilation of dark matter particles in our galaxy.
+JUNO can then be defined as a multipurpose experiment able to explore the neutrino nature as well as to perform neutrino astronomy and astrophysics.